 I rode the highway west stopping along the way at a roadsite ruin Manos Rojas.
 There are a few structures here, all badly ruined, but I just stepped off the highway and walked about 50 feet to a single Rio Bec style structure.
 Only a few incomplete masks left, but from the fallen stones, this building must have been very ornate with a monstermask doorway.

 The best remaining mask, one of a stack of masks very much like ones seen far to the north at the Chenes site Xichmook.
+This stone was most likey a huge nose the was over the central doorway which proabably had a monstermouth doorway.

 The next stop was the ruins of Balamku.
 Balamku is a Peten style site with Rio Bec style appearing only at the very end.
 It seemed to me there was much Rio Bec influence in the early buildings, but rescent work has classified this as a Peten site because the ceramic material is consistent with Peten style sites, not with Rio Bec sites.
 Balamku is a moderate sized site, with three groups of monumental structures, two which are open to the public.